-During this dark time, the famous writer and Patriot Thomas Paine wrote in The American Crisis, “These are the times that try men’s souls.
-The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it NOW, deserves the love and thanks of men and women.”
-With the fate of America’s destiny hanging in the balance, General Washington proceeded to launch a daring operation to strike the enemy and prevent the flaming torch of American liberty from being extinguished forever.
+During this dark chapter, the famous writer and Patriot Thomas Paine wrote in The American Crisis, “These are the times that try men’s souls.
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it NOW, deserves the love and thanks of man and woman.
+Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.”
+Animated by those words as the fate of America’s destiny was hanging in the balance, General Washington proceeded to launch a daring operation to strike the enemy and prevent the flaming torch of American liberty from being extinguished forever.
 The password for this secret mission said it all: “Victory or Death.”

 On Christmas night 1776, the Commander-in-Chief and his troops left their frigid Pennsylvania encampments and crossed the ice-chocked Delaware River in the middle of a severe winter storm.
 After making it over to New Jersey, Washington and his band of 2,400 soldiers marched ten difficult miles to reach the town of Trenton, where they routed a garrison of 1,500 Hessian mercenaries on the morning of December 26.
 “This is a glorious day for our country,” said General Washington as he grabbed the hand of a young officer.
 In forty-five minutes or less, his men had finally conquered the enemy.
 Adding more meaning to the victory was the fact that not one American was killed during the battle.
 The clash resulted in the wounding of Four Americans, including the future fifth President of the United States, James Monroe, but as historian David McCullough records, the only fatalities during the operation were “two soldiers who had frozen to death” earlier that night during the perilous nighttime march to Trenton.

 Washington and his soldiers crossing the ice-chocked Delaware River in the middle of a severe winter storm on Christmas night 1776.
-(Photo Credit: Mort Künstler)
+(Photo Credit: Wikimedia Commons)

 Washington and his troops quickly found themselves engaged against a British force under General Charles Cornwallis at the Second Battle of Trenton on January 2, 1777.
 The Commander-in-Chief had established a defensive line just outside of Trenton on a slope behind the Assunpink Creek and sharp fighting took place as Cornwallis’s men pushed through the town and tried to storm the Assunpink’s crossing points.
 The Continentals managed to repulse the enemy’s efforts, killing several hundred Redcoats and Hessians in the process.